-- Which sales reps are most successful at social selling?
-What are they doing that others aren't? - What have your sales reps noticed are the most effective ways of reaching out to new prospects?
-Or to existing connections? - Which types of leads respond best to social selling on LinkedIn?
+- Which producers, agents and advisors are most successful at social media strategy?
+What are they doing that others aren't? - What has your team found are the most effective ways of reaching out to new prospects?
+Or to existing connections? - Which types of leads respond best to social media strategy on LinkedIn?

-Make sure you also track the resources that you provide to your sales team to help them connect with prospects:
+Make sure you also track the resources you provide to your team to help them connect with prospects:

-- How often are you distributing thought leadership content? - How is it being consumed by your audience? - How are you alerting sales reps to insights and other resources they can send to prospects?
+- How often are you distributing thought leadership content? - How is it being consumed by your audience? - How are you alerting the team to insights and other resources they can send to prospects?

-Finally, continually evaluate yourself as a social selling leader?
+Finally, continually evaluate yourself as a social media leader:

-- How are you leading by example on LinkedIn? - What thought leadership activities are you doing? - Are other professionals in your industry recognizing your thought leadership?
+- How are you leading by example on LinkedIn? - What thought leadership activities are you executing? - Are other professionals in your industry recognizing your thought leadership?

-Identify best practices to disseminate to the entire sales team.
+Identify best practices to disseminate to the entire team.